Big Chill Winter Warmer

 This is due to some state law that I don’t feel like finding, but it essentially says, “brewpubs can only sell the beer(s) they brew on-site in that site.”
 So while SBC may brew some decent stuff at their non-Milford locations, Milford can’t sell it.
 It has to do with licensing and labeling and stuff like that.

 Normally I wouldn’t care, except I’m running into this issue in my ‘hood with City Steam Brewery.
-City Steam brews some really good beer in their Hartford brewpub, which is great and all but… But they are opening an offshoot restaurant 2 minutes from my house that can only sell the City Steam beers they contract brew at Two Roads.
+City Steam brews some really good beer in their Hartford brewpub, which is great and all but… But they are opening an offshoot restaurant 2 minutes from my house that can only sell the City Steam beers they contract brew.
 And if I were to judge all of City Steam by their bottled efforts, I’d have a low opinion of City Steam.